 An upscale and lively dining room awaits you at Fogo de Chão Churrascaria in Scottsdale.
 The main dining room of this Brazilian steakhouse is almost always busy at dinnertime; it buzzes with motion and noise as people move to and from the market table and the gaucho chefs skitter about offering cuts of freshly grilled meats and side dishes.
 I call this type of experience 'adventure dining,' where the activity and meal presentation is as entertaining as the appreciation of the meal itself.

-There are no surprises at Fogo de Chão; the price is fixed for adults, between $32 and $50 (2016) depending on time of day, half price for children 7 to 12 years old, free for children under 7.
+There are no surprises at Fogo de Chão; the price is fixed for adults, between $34 and $52 (2018) depending on the time of day, half price for children 7 to 12 years old, free for children under 7.
 Your meal includes the market table (salad bar), meats and side dishes to share.
-Beverages, desserts, tax and tip are extra.
+Beverages, desserts, tax, and tip are extra.
 If you have a couple of glasses of wine and share a dessert, you can expect to spend between $150 and $200 for a couple.
 Special pricing is offered for those would rather skip the meat and just enjoy the market table.

-This restaurant typically participates in Arizona Restaurant Week, and the prices are a bit lower during that time.
+This restaurant typically participates in Arizona Restaurant Week, and the prices are a bit lower at that time.

 My Take: Fogo de Chão in Scottsdale